 The Notion app was born in 2016 with the aim of changing the status quo by providing a single workspace for your life.
 Although it’s a bold claim, the app and its webpage provide compelling evidence of that claim.
 Notion’s About page, for example, gives us a nice overview of how Notion wants to change how we work.
 You can experiment with the app without a registration (live demo) and testimonials are delivered in a very compelling form.
 The app itself is elegantly simple yet powerful.

 In order to understand how these apps work, we should study their anatomy first.

 Anatomy of Evernote and Notion

 It’s important to note that Evernote and Notion have a different philosophy of how they approach work.

 Notion works with LEGO-style building blocks: on any page, you can add a lot of blocks including but not limited to text, to-do list, bulleted list, code, numbered list, toggle list, link, file, date, reminder, table, board, gallery, and calendar.

 Evernote operates with a more old-school approach, one that is similar to a word processor.
 The soul of Evernote lies in its hierarchical structure: you can make notes, that can be saved into notebooks, that further can be grouped into stacks.
 Each note can be labeled with multiple tags.
 What makes this system powerful is that it provides depth and detailed filtering options.
 Basically, it works the way our brain has been trained over the last 30 years―folders.
 It’s a large library of notes and there’s nothing wrong with that, but it has its own limitations.

 Now that we have an overview, we can move on to see how Evernote and Notion work through some case studies…

-To highlight key functions, below I provided two case studies on how one can use Evernote and Notion as a content calendar.
+To highlight key functions, below I provided two case studies on how one can use Evernote vs. Notion as a content calendar.

 Case study No. 1 – Using Notion as a content calendar